Pharm

 Digital signal processor samples incoming signals

-Adjusts in different sound environs
+Adjusts in different sound environments

 Can reduce background noise from non-speech source